In The Name of Jesus

 The phrase “In the name of” as used throughout the Bible is most commonly reflective of someone who is “acting under the authority of” someone, or acting as a disciple (or follower) of someone.

-To better understand the use of this phrase “in the name” we also need to understand the term “disciple”.
+To better understand the use of the phrase “in the name” we also need to understand the term “disciple”.

 A disciple is a student, a pupil; one who follows both the teacher and his teaching and it is evident that baptism into the name of any person conveyed the idea of discipleship to that person, as one’s spiritual superior, director, and teacher.